ncrosty58/speedhive-tools/README.md

 ## Overview
 `speedhive-tools` is a Python-based toolkit designed to interact with the MYLAPS Speedhive Event Results API.
-Its primary intent is to **automate the extraction and formatting of track record announcements** (e.g., "New Track Record") for racing organizations.
+The primary purpose of this project is to provide a standardized, reusable, and fully extendable architecture for racing organizations, developers, and data analysts to easily extract, process, and format race data from the Speedhive platform.

 While the initial implementation focuses on generating a clean JSON file of track records, the architecture is **fully extendable**.
 You can easily add methods to:
 - Pull classifications, lap charts, or timing data